 - CEO and President, Markle Foundation

-The Markle Economic Future Initiative
+A Markle Initiative

 What can we do to make opportunity available for everyone?

-With what we already know and armed with new technologies, we can restore the promise of the American Dream.
+With what we already know, and armed with new technologies, we can restore the promise of the American dream.
 In fact, many tools are already at our disposal.
 We are more connected, and more networked, than ever before.
 But the only way we can translate that into real success tomorrow is by starting to Rework America today.

 A Message from Rework America

 For millions, the American Dream which we hold dear seems out of reach.
 The America we want our children to inherit—a country that is strong and inspires opportunity for all—is at risk.

 To tackle this pressing social need, a broad collaboration of entrepreneurs, educators, technology leaders, CEOs, diplomats, community activists, religious leaders, and others have come together through Rework America: A Markle Initiative.